tpham16/Data-Analysts-Market-Analysis/README.md

 # Write this joined dataframe to the data / folder
 tot_merge.to_csv("data/joined_data.csv", index = False)
 ```
 After extracting the data, I cleaned the data by filling in missing values.
-I transformed the daya by converting the categorical data into numerical data.
+I transformed the data by converting the categorical data into numerical data.
 I accomplished this by creating a new column for each possible skill specified in the description_tokens column.
 I utlized scikit-learn to perform one-hot encoding.

 ```python
 # clean data